user8595/user8595/README.md

 hemlo there

-i'm an just an average person, making random stuff in my free time if i have.
+i'm just an average person, making random stuff in my free time if i have.

 trying to learn webdev stuff via ~~nvim~~ helix/termux